supersimplesuper/docs/website/docs/software_partners/references/authentication_requirements/index.md

 To protect sensitive superannuation data and meet ATO security expectations, all software partners must implement the following authentication and session standards.
 These are non-negotiable and apply to all new software partner integrations.

+## Password complexity

+Passwords must have a minimum of 80 bits of entropy.

+This ensures passwords cannot be reliably guessed, even with high-speed automated attempts.
+At this level, cracking a password would take over 9 years at 1 trillion guesses per second.

+Entropy should be calculated based on randomness, not password length or character types.
+Use passphrases or password generators to meet this standard.
+Avoid relying on user-created passwords without entropy checks.

 ## Shared logins are blocked

 Users must have individual logins.
 Shared credentials aren’t allowed and should be blocked.
 Each user should be identifiable and auditable.